-In this how-to guide to Facebook ads for hair salons, we go over step by step everything you’ll ever need to get new customers on Facebook.
-When beginning to market your hair salon, there’s a lot of information thrown at you that can make things confusing.
-This guide will help all local hair salons and spas understand how to market their businesses to gain leads with Facebook ads.
+In this how-to guide to Facebook ads for hair salons, we go over tips and step by step everything you’ll ever need to get new customers on Facebook.
+When beginning to market your hair salon in the beauty industry, there’s a lot of information and tips thrown at you that can make things confusing.
+This guide will help all local hair salons and spas understand how to market their businesses to gain leads and customers with Facebook ads.

 The Basics of Facebook Ads for Hair Salons

-Social media marketing is very important for businesses to stay relevant.
-Facebook has 2.7 billion users and is a great platform to use for your hair salon marketing plan.
-This how to guide will help you market towards the right audience for your business, bringing in tons of bookings from your local community.
+Social media / digital marketing is very important for businesses to stay relevant.
+Everything is online, which means your salon needs online too.
+Facebook has 2.7 billion users and is a great platform to use for your beauty salon marketing plan.
+This how-to guide will help you market towards the right audience for your business, bringing in tons of bookings from your local community.
+We will walk you through the digital marketing funnel.
 Having a popular page will broaden your clientele to the outside of your community as well.

 There is a lot of technical jargon used on Facebook ads, and for a complete beginner, it may be hard to understand exactly what you are doing and what everything means.
 So here is a list of FB ad words and their definition.

 This is the text in the ad itself.
-Writing ads copy is also known as copywriting (not to be confused with copyrighting).
+Writing ad copy is also known as copywriting (not to be confused with copyrighting).

-When someone buys your product/service from your Facebook ad.
+When someone buys your product/service from your Facebook ads.

-This is the webpage the audience will visit after they click on your ad.
+This is the webpage the audience will visit after they click your ads.